Wednesday, April 8, 2020

 Louis Ferdinand noted that the new home was a “come down.”
 Kira responded: “Let’s be thankful that we are all united and alive; so many people aren’t.”

-Shortly afterward, Crown Princess Cecilie and Prince Hubertus and his family also fled Potsdam and arrived in Kissingen.
+Shortly afterward, Crown Princess Cecilie, Prince Hubertus, and his family fled Potsdam and arrived in Kissingen.
 The Crown Prince was safe in Bavaria.

-Post-war Germany brought new challenges to the family, as so much was lost during the war, including a major portion of the Prussian estates that Louis Ferdinand would have inherited in 1951 following the death of his father.
+Post-war Germany brought new challenges to the family, as so much was lost during the war, including a major portion of the Prussian estates that Louis Ferdinand would have inherited following his father's death in 1951.

-After the second world war, Kira organized a special aid program designed for refugees from former German provinces, now in Poland.
+After the Second World War, Kira organized a special aid program for refugees from former German provinces, now in Poland.

 Embed from Getty Images

 On July 20, 1951, Crown Prince Wilhelm suffered another heart attack and died in the wee hours of the morning.
 Prince Louis Ferdinand succeeded as the de jure Kaiser and the official head of the House of Hohenzollern.
-He was able to restore a good portion of the family fortune, despite the loss of important estates.
-Bremen had become the family home, although Louis Ferdinand also maintained an office in West Berlin.
+Despite losing several estates in what was now East Germany, Louis Ferdinand restored a good percentage of the family fortune.
+Bremen had become the family home, although Louis Ferdinand maintained an office in West Berlin.

-Later in the year, the family suffered another loss when Kira’s older sister, Maria, who was in Madrid visiting her brother, suffered a heart attack died.
-She was 44-years-old.
+Later in the year, the family suffered another loss when Kira’s older sister, Maria, 44. who was in Madrid visiting her brother, suffered a heart attack and died.

 Embed from Getty Images

 By the early 1960s, Kira’s elder children were approaching an age where the question of acceptable marriages would arise.
 The Grand Duchess and her husband certainly believed that their children, especially their elder sons, would make equal marriages.
-Unfortunately, neither Prince Friedrich Wilhelm nor Prince Michael made marriages that were considered acceptable for inheritance purposes.
-Both were required to renounce their rights when they married Waldtraud Freydag and Jutta Jörn.
+Unfortunately, neither Prince Friedrich Wilhelm nor Prince Michael made marriages acceptable for inheritance purposes.
+Both were required to renounce their rights when they married Waldtraud Freydag and Jutta Jörn, respectively.

 Embed from Getty Images